kkysen/cstar/LRM.md

 Ex.
 (3,2), (a,b)

-#### Closure Literal
-Closure literals (not sure about this)

-#### Func Literal
-Func literals are function literals.
-A func literal is a closure so it can reference vairables that have been defined in a surrounding function.
-It can also share variables between the function literal and the surrounding function.
-Func literals can also be passed into other functions as parameters.

 ### Range Literal
 Range literals are used to write ranges in values and are denoted using "..".
 A normal range literal is from an inclusive value a to an exclusive value b.
 They can be denoted using different variations such as using a "=" to denote inclusivity and "+" to denote a range from a inclusive to a+b exclusive.